 3. Get personal

 Getting personal and sharing useful resources can make craftsmen loyal to you.
 Being friendly and showing some care about the work they do can encourage them to go the extra mile to make sure you’re satisfied.
-However, you have to be careful with this approach as some may want to take advantage of your kindness.
+However, you have to be careful with this approach as some may want to take advantage of your kids like kindness.
 Hence, look well before you take that leap of kindness.

 4. Don’t settle